 The purpose of this organization is to:

-maintain relationships among former civil service and contractor associate employees, hereafter called Alumni, of the Langley Research Center (LaRC) of the National Aeronautics and Space Administration (NASA) and its predecessor, the Langley Memorial Aeronautical Laboratory (LMAL) of the National Advisory Committee for Aeronautics (NACA)
+Maintain relationships among former civil service and contractor associate employees, hereafter called Alumni, of the Langley Research Center (LaRC) of the National Aeronautics and Space Administration (NASA) and its predecessor, the Langley Memorial Aeronautical Laboratory (LMAL) of the National Advisory Committee for Aeronautics (NACA)

-assist the LaRC to maintain contact with Alumni to the mutual benefit of the LaRC and the Alumni
+Assist the LaRC to maintain contact with Alumni to the mutual benefit of the LaRC and the Alumni

-encourage and facilitate Alumni involvement in activities benefiting students from elementary school through college to increase the students’ ability to succeed in all educational opportunities
+Encourage and facilitate Alumni involvement in activities benefiting students from elementary school through college to increase the students’ ability to succeed in all educational opportunities.

-recognize notable contributions with enduring impacts to the field of aerospace science.
+Recognize notable contributions with enduring impacts to the field of aerospace science.

-encourage and facilitate interactions between Alumni and NASA personnel to make available Alumni experience and knowledge in the various disciplines and systems that could benefit NASA missions and to support the LaRC's outreach efforts.
+Encourage and facilitate interactions between Alumni and NASA personnel to make available Alumni experience and knowledge in the various disciplines and systems that could benefit NASA missions and to support the LaRC's outreach efforts.

 ARTICLE III: MEMBERSHIP OF THE LAA